Find out if you have been mis-sold your car finance deal now and if you are eligible to claim!

 A PCP deal is basically a loan to help you get a car.
 But unlike a normal personal loan, you won’t be paying off the full value of the car and you won’t own it at the end of the deal (unless you choose to).

-Under normal circumstances, once we send the complaint to the bank they have up to 8 weeks to issue their final response.
+Under normal circumstances, once we send the complaint to the lender they have up to 8 weeks to issue their final response.
 In exceptional circumstances this can take a little longer but in most cases we usually get a final answer well within the 8 weeks – sometimes in as little as a week!

 It’s fair to say that the UK has a passion for cars.
 A desire to own the latest model leads many people to take out car finance deals.
 These packages (particularly Personal Contract Plans, or PCPs for short) are usually designed to convince the driver that they’re getting a great deal – particularly when compared to hire-purchase packages.
 The problem is, on many occasions they were mis-sold to the people that agreed to them because their suitability wasn’t properly assessed, or the obligations and risks not properly explained.

-Some examples of circumstances where you might have been mis-sold a car finance package: The salesperson didn’t properly explain the finance deal to you You weren’t presented with a range of options It wasn’t made clear who is responsible financially for repairs to the vehicle The dealership didn’t outline who actually owns the vehicle (in some cases, this is a third-party hire purchase business, not the car dealership) The salesperson failed to outline the interest charges properly
+Some examples of circumstances where you might have been mis-sold a car finance package: The salesperson didn’t properly explain the finance deal to you.
+You weren’t presented with a range of options.
+It wasn’t made clear who is responsible financially for repairs to the vehicle.
+The dealership didn’t outline who actually owns the vehicle (in some cases, this is a third-party hire purchase business, not the car dealership).
+The salesperson failed to outline the interest charges properly.

 Although car finance mis-selling is a relatively new scandal, our team understand the marketplace well and are ready start the process for you today.
 Customer care is at the heart of what we do, and to date, we’ve successfully won over £100 million in compensation for clients that have been mis-sold a financial product.
 If you’ve taken out a car finance package pick up the phone today and talk to one of our team.
 After running through your situation, we’ll ascertain whether or not you’re in a position to make a claim.